dannysmith/Handy/docs/tasks-todo/task-x-fullscreen-support-for-macos.md

 - Test in fullscreen Safari/Chrome, not just dev mode
 - Test space switching extensively - most crash-prone scenario
 - Use `[OVERLAY]` prefix consistently for easy log filtering
+- **Race Conditions**: If a function's logs show it starting but never completing internal steps, suspect deadlock from concurrent window operations

+## Lessons Learned (Session 3)

+### Race Conditions in Window Operations
+1. **Window State Transitions**: Window operations like `hide()` and `show()` may not be atomic
+   - Don't assume window is immediately ready after `hide()` or `show()` call
+   - Accessing window properties during state transition can cause deadlocks

+2. **Function Sequencing**: When calling multiple operations on same window, inline them instead of separate function calls
+   - Wrong: `show_window()` then `update_position()` (two separate window accesses)
+   - Right: `show_window()` { show, then update position inline } (single coordinated access)

+3. **Rapid Toggling Detection**: Look for logs showing function entry but no internal completion logs
+   - Example: Function logs "starting" but never logs "position updated" or "operation completed"
+   - This indicates the function blocked/deadlocked on a window operation

+4. **Dev Mode vs Production**: Race conditions may be more apparent in dev mode due to debug overhead
+   - But don't assume it's "just dev mode" - fix the race condition properly
+   - The fix should work in both environments

 ## References